AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * The user interface error is not localized while creating a report when all the checkboxes are not selected.

-* When you create a report, few labels are not localized.
+* While creating a report, labels are not localized.

-* Various support administrators are termed as *administrators* in Brand Portal.
+* Support administrators were termed as administrators in Brand Portal.

 ## Previous releases